kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 <!--

-Usage is simple, we are finally able to write Firestore triggered function in Dart,
+So we are finally able to write Firestore triggered function in Dart,

-by using dart_firebase_function package, which depends on functions_framework package inside,
+by using dart_firebase_function package, and for example `@OnDocumentCreated` annotation,

+which depends on functions_framework package inside,

-and or course, you can use any Firebase Admin feature by dart_firebase_admin package in the function,
+and of course, you can use Dart Firebase Admin SDK in the function,

 And generate code by build_runner